 The consumption of cocoa-based products has been advocated by these findings, because they enhance the flow of blood to the brain.
 Evidence has been provided of the therapeutic potential for curing vascular disorders, by using coca!

-Concluding Thoughts on the Health Benefits of Cocoa
+Concluding Thoughts – The Health Benefits of Cocoa and Chocolate!

 There is no doubt that the health benefits of cocoa found in chocolate are very powerful overall!
 However, this does not mean that you should go all out, and eat too much of chocolate.